Hsiao-Wuen Hon: Life

 Hon is a U.S. citizen born in Taiwan.
 Hon represented Taiwan in the International Mathematics Olympiad in high school.
 He received his bachelor's degree in electrical engineering from National Taiwan University in 1985.
-In 1986, he entered Carnegie Mellon University to study under professor Raj Reddy, and later received a PhD in computer science.
+In 1986, he entered Carnegie Mellon University to study under professor Raj Reddy and earned a Ph.D. in computer science.

 Career

 After earning his PhD in 1992, Hon joined Apple, where he led research and development for the company's Chinese Dictation Kit.
 In 1995, he joined Microsoft as a senior researcher in their SAPI and speech engine technologies.